Lodestone-Team/lodestone/README.md

 ## Contributing

-Lodestone is still new and we have *alot* of features planned for this year.
+Lodestone is still new and we have *a lot* of features planned for this year.
 Either way, we'd love to hear your feedback!
 If you have any suggestions, leave a GitHub issue or talk to us on our [Discord](https://discord.gg/PkHXRQXkf6).

 ## License